mfornace/nupack-docs-dev/sources/design.md

     print(~i) # --> CUUC
     ```

     The `evaluate()` method will raise an exception if `wobble_mutations` are active and a reverse complement domain has not been manually defined.
-A working design evaluation may be used as in the following example, where the domains are specified with the `complement` keyword.
+The following example demonstrates use of the `complement` keyword to enable evaluation of a design performed with `wobble_mutations` enabled:

     ```python
-    a = Domain('CAGAUAAGAACUGAGUAAGC', complement='GCTTAUTCAGUUCUUATCTG', name='a')
+    a = Domain('CAGAUAAGAACUGAGUAAGC', complement='GCUUAUUCAGUUCUUAUCUG', name='a')
     A = TargetStrand([a], name='A')
     B = TargetStrand([~a], name='B')
     C = TargetComplex([A, B], '(20+)20', name='C')